Skip to content

 http://nichdnet.psych.psu.edu/aims.html [archive]

 In what has become known as the “Dregerian narrative,” Dreger attacked these critics in an email the following day.
 Those critics include Curtis Hinkle, co-founder of global network OII and in Dreger’s mind, a key ISNA “competitor.”
-It also includes Andrea James (me).
-Dreger had become enraged after failing to stop me from speaking at Northwestern University earlier that year.
-I told Dreger I was going to discredit “disorders of sex development” as part of my work discrediting disease models of gender identity and expression.
+It also includes Andrea James (author of this site and profile).
+Dreger had become enraged after failing to stop James from speaking at Northwestern University earlier that year.
+James vowed to discredit “disorders of sex development” as part of work discrediting disease models of gender identity and expression.

 From: “Alice Dreger, Ph.D.”